offen/analyticstxt-parser/README.md

 ### Usage as a library

-The following functions are exported by this module.
+The following functions are exported by this module:

 #### `validate(content, { draftName? })`